Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_assembly.md

-# Assembly of the Portable Monitor Core
+# Assembly of the Portable Monitor

 The assembly of the portable monitor core is fairly simple thanks to the Adafruit DLS.
 Only basic soldering skills and a bit of wire crimping are required to complete it.